EAS overview

 Step 1: Prepare resources and files

-Prepare inference resources: Select a suitable EAS resource type based on your model size, concurrency needs, and budget.
-For guidance on selecting, purchasing, and configuring resources, see Overview of EAS deployment resources.
+1. Prepare inference resources: Select a suitable EAS resource type based on your model size, concurrency needs, and budget.
+For guidance on resource selection and purchasing, see Overview of EAS deployment resources.

 Step 2: Deploy the service